MatteoMer/zigkvm-sdk/README.md

 Most zkVMs today (including the default [ZisK](https://github.com/0xPolygonHermez/zisk) backend) produce validity proofs, not full zero-knowledge proofs.

-I will soon add support for the [Ligero](https://github.com/ligeroinc/ligero-prover) backend, enabling true zero-knowledge guarantees and privacy-preserving applications.
+If you need real zero-knowledge proofs you should use [Ligero](https://github.com/ligeroinc/ligero-prover) backend, and use the private inputs to achieve real privacy.

 ## Quick Start